NullPointerExcy/Streamify/README.md

 > ⚠️ WIP: Not ready for production use yet, just started development on this project.

-Streamify-VODs is a self-hosted video-on-demand platform designed to give streamers, content creators, and video enthusiasts full control over their video hosting.
+Streamify is a self-hosted video-on-demand platform designed to give streamers, content creators, and video enthusiasts full control over their video hosting.
 Unlike traditional platforms, Streamify allows you to host your own videos on your own server,